rahulchaturvedi-hippo-digital/decentralised-identity/README.md

 chmod 770 ./login.sh && ./login.sh
 ```

-3. The run the following command to deploy the VC service to Azure.
+3. Then run the following command to deploy the VC service to Azure.

 ```bash
 python3 apply_infra.py deploy